haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-b.md

 })();
 ```

-Let's also allow just copy spec file from any place on the machine, this is usefully on a local development machine, where working on the API server and the front application are combined.
+Let's also allow just copy spec file from any place on the machine, this is usefully on a local development machine, where working on the API server and the front application combined.

-See this bunch of code, if an `API_SERVER_SPEC_PATH` environment variable has been set, the file just will be copied and that's it.
+See this piece of code, if an `API_SERVER_SPEC_PATH` environment variable has been set, the file just will be copied and that's it.

 ```typescript